bhansali-mukesh/Shell_Git_Utility/README.md

   #2 You May Move Entire "Profile Section" to your profile file ( .bash_profile or so ), Need to remove '#' for run command for this file,  See profile section for more
       # If You Don't Move "Profile Section" Then At Least You Need to Run This File to Use This Utitlity
   #3 Change Name and Workspace Direstories/Repositories, See Custom Section for more
-  #4 Type "Help", It Will Show You Everything it Has
+  #4 Type "Help", It Will Show You Everything It Has
   #5 Type "Setup" or "Usage" for Help on Set-up and Usage
   #6 You can also Add, Update aliases here, and If You Provides Proper Comments Above Your Commands, That Will Also Be Visible in Help